Great Neck Gardens, New York

-Great Neck Gardens (also known as Allenwood) is a hamlet and census-designated place (CDP) located on the Great Neck Peninsula in Nassau County, on the North Shore of Long Island, New York, United States.
-The population was 1,186 at the 2010 census.
-As an unincorporated hamlet, it is governed by the Town of North Hempstead.
+Great Neck Gardens (also known as Allenwood) is a hamlet and census-designated place (CDP) located on the Great Neck Peninsula within the Town of North Hempstead, in Nassau County, on the North Shore of Long Island, New York, United States.
+The population was 1,268 at the time of the 2020 census.

 The hamlet's name is rarely used in part because of how the area was never incorporated.

 History

 The Great Neck Gardens CDP was first created for the 2000 United States Census.

 Like the rest of the Great Neck Peninsula, this area was historically known as Madnan's Neck.

 The Allen family was one of the first European families to settle in the Great Neck area.
 They owned large portions of property (including farms) now located within modern-day Great Neck Gardens.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 0.2 sqmi, all land.